Copyright

 Free software licenses rely on copyright law.
 The pro is that they are enforceable.
-The cons is that you get all the administrative burden.
+The con is that you get the administrative burden.
+Fortunately, this merely means having in all your files:

-Copyright (C) year1, year2, year3 copyright-holder - a license notice
+• a copyright notice: Copyright (C) _year1_, _year2_, _year3_ _copyright-holder_

-Richard Stallman's Legal Matters is also worth reading (although there're a few parts specific to GNU projects): http://www.gnu.org/prep/maintain/html_node/Legal-Matters.html
+Richard Stallman's Legal Matters section in the GNU maintainers guide is worth reading (although some parts are specific to GNU projects): http://www.gnu.org/prep/maintain/html_node/Legal-Matters.html

 GNU GPL